Building an AI-based Chatbot in Python

 Chatterbot is a python-based library that makes it easy to build AI-based chatbots.
 The library uses machine learning to learn from conversation datasets and generate responses to user inputs.

-The library allows developers to train their chatbot instance with pre-provided language datasets as well as build their own datasets.
+The library allows developers to train their chatbot instances with pre-provided language datasets as well as build their own datasets.

 A newly initialized Chatterbot instance starts off with no knowledge of how to communicate.
 To allow it to properly respond to user inputs, the instance needs to be trained to understand how conversations flow.
 Since Chatterbot relies on machine learning at its backend, it can very easily be taught conversations by providing it with datasets of conversations.